Ethnic groups in the Philippines: Kankanaey

 A Kankanaey chieftain of Bucassen, Suyoc, circa 1904.

 The Kankanaey people (Kankanai or Kankana-ey) are native to Western Mountain Province, northern Benguet, northeastern La Union, and southeastern Ilocos Sur, with a population of 466,970 as of 2020.
 The Kankanaey have two distinct sub-groups: the Northern Kankanaey, or Applai, who live in Sagada and Besao in western Mountain Province and constitute a linguistic group, and the Southern Kankanaey, who live in the mountainous regions of Mountain Province and Benguet, specifically in the municipalities of Tadian, Bauko, Sabangan, Bakun, Kibungan, Buguias, and Mankayan.

 Kankanaey woman posing for the tayaw dance, circa 1904, in Suyoc.

 Like most Igorot ethnic groups, the Kankanaey built sloping terraces to maximize farm space in the rugged terrain of the Cordilleras.
 They speak the Kankanaey language, with differences primarily in intonation and word usage.
 In terms of intonation, there is a distinction between those who speak Hard Kankanaey (Applai) and Soft Kankanaey.
 Speakers of Hard Kankanaey come from Sagada and Besao in western Mountain Province and surrounding areas.
 They speak with a harder intonation, differing in some words from those who speak Soft Kankanaey.
 Soft-speaking Kankanaey come from northern and other parts of Benguet, as well as from the municipalities of Sabangan, Tadian, and Bauko in Mountain Province.
 These sub-groups also differ in certain ways of life and sometimes in culture.

+Bago

+The Bago (Bago Igorot or Vago) were first identified in the municipality of Pugo, located on the southeastern side of La Union.
+Historically, they are the Christianized Igorots or Nuevo Cristianos, who were often referred to as Vagos or Bago during Spanish colonization in the Ilocos Region.
+As of 2020, the Bago population is 101,965, with Ilocos Sur having the highest population at 38,692.
+This is a highly acculturated group whose villages are located along major transportation routes between the lowlands and the Abatan, Benguet markets in the highlands.
+The major ritual practices and beliefs are somewhat related to the northern Kankanay, thus the idea that the people were migrants because of trade from western Mountain Province.
+The Kankanay regard them as such and not as a specific ethnic group.
+The language is a mixture of northern Kankanay with an infusion of lowland dialects.
+Most of the individuals are bilingual with Ilocano as the trade language.
+Their agricultural activities revolve around a mixture of highland root crops like sweet potatoes, yams, and taro, and lowland vegetables and fruits.